I’ve Been Meaning to Write This

 Life’s the same.
 It doesn’t care about your titles.
 It cares about your reps.

-This space—Notes from the Sideline—is where I’ll write it all down.
+This space, Notes from the Sideline, is where I’ll write it down.

-The things I’ve lived, the things I’m still learning, and the things I wish I’d known sooner.
+The things I’ve lived.
+The things I’m still learning.
+The things I wish I’d known sooner.

 I’ll write about fatherhood.
 About leadership.
 About starting over.

-About marriage, business, identity, faith, and what it feels like to show up tired but still show up anyway.
+About marriage, business, identity, faith.
+About what it feels like to show up tired but still show up anyway.
+About the dogs at my feet who keep teaching me how to stay soft, even when life tries to harden me.

 Some of it will be messy.
-But it’ll be honest.
+But it will be honest.

-If you’re looking for filtered perfection, this probably isn’t the place.
+If you’re looking for filtered perfection, this isn’t the place.

 I’ve got more to say.